krzysk1/bgear/README.md

 This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License. so basically you can do anything with it.

-# Installation

-1. Unzip file and move the folder "bgear" to C:\Users\~\Documents\Aerofly FS4\aircraft.

-2. Copy all *.tsb files from "extra300" folder from your Aerofly FS4 installation path into "bgear" folder.

  Some features may not work as intended and this aircraft could crash your Aerofly FS4.
  Use it at your own risk!

+# Installation

+1. Unzip file and move the folder "bgear" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

+2. Copy all *.tsb files from "extra300" folder from your Aerofly FS4 installation path into "bgear\sounds" folder.

+# Uninstall

+1. Delete the folder "bgear".

+# Resources

+Aircraft Technical Data & Specifications http://www.airliners.net/aircraft-data/extra-230-300-200/209

 There are other liveries in folders:

 - blender